spencerharris63/FlexNav/README.md

 [Template Strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) use back ticks instead of quotes and have access to JS expressions inside placeholders - ${ ... }.

+// SUMMER 2021 - class five start here

 ```js
 .querySelector(`[href="${window.location.hash}"]`)
 ```

 If we want to use the hash change to determine both the active tab and the content being displayed we can dispense with the click event listener.
-This also makes it easier to reset both the active state and content when the browers forward and back arrows are used:
+This also makes it easier to reset both the active state and content when the browser's forward and back arrows are used:

 ```js
 var tabs = document.querySelectorAll("nav a");